Defining Schemas

 However, if the review mode is turned on for user action Review the addition of new schema while adding/editing a hierarchy, a schema attribute cannot be added directly as it will be assigned to a reviewer.
 In this case, while adding a new schema attribute, a message is displayed as follows.

-icon is now displayed next to the schema attribute which indicates that approval to add the schema is pending as shown below.
+For example, a schema attribute Face Shape is added.
+A green icon is now displayed next to the schema attribute which indicates that approval to add the schema is pending as shown below.

 This indicates that the schema to be added is sent to the reviewer for approval.

-NOTE | You cannot perform any action on this schema attribute as it is Under Review till it reaches a terminal review status.
-However, you can perform actions on other schema attributes present in the same node.
 Also, you cannot delete / copy the node to another hierarchy in which the schema attribute is under review.
-However, you can add a node / move this node / edit this node / link assets to this node which has a scheme attribute under review. |
+However, you can add a node / move this node / edit this node / link assets to this node which has a scheme attribute under review.

 Depending on the action taken by the reviewer, the request will be approved / rejected /aborted as explained in section Reviewing the User Actions Assigned.